 The W. Michael Blumenthal Academy is located on the site of the former wholesale flower market at Fromet-und-Moses-Mendelssohn-Platz, the square across the street from the museum.
-The building, which opened in 2012, is home to our Library with its public Reading Room, our Archive, an event hall, and seminar and workshop rooms where we hold educational programming for children, teenagers, and teachers.
+The building, which opened in 2012, is home to our Library with its public Reading Room, our Archive, the Klaus Mangold Auditorium, and seminar and workshop rooms where we hold educational programming for children, teenagers, and teachers.
 In January 2016, the Academy was renamed the W. Michael Blumenthal Academy after our museum’s founding director.

 Daniel Libeskind’s “Zwischenräume” (In-Between Spaces) Design

 The former wholesale flower market was refurbished based on Libeskind’s In-Between Spaces design, financed thanks to a generous donation by Eric F. Ross.
 The new building ensemble of the W. Michael Blumenthal Academy is made up of three tilted cubes and two office wings that have been built into the existing structure.
 A Diaspora Garden (more information) has been created in the interior courtyard between the building elements.

 The Three Cubes of the Academy